 In an effort to reduce costs of annual road repaving projects the Township joins with the Summit County Road Program offered through the Summit County Engineer's Office.
 Larger quantities results in reduced unit price costs and the savings are usually 5%-7%.
 All Summit County communities are encouraged to participate.

-Snow and Ice Control - The Service Department has 6 large plow trucks to keep our roads open and safe during the winter months.
-On average it takes about 80 tons of salt and about 5 hours to make one pass on all roads.
-When plowing snow becomes necessary the plow trucks will to stay on the roads during the snow event and pickup trucks with plows will clear the cul-de-sacs.
+Snow and Ice Control - The Service Department has 6 - 5-ton plow/salt trucks to keep our roads open and safe during the winter months.
+On average it takes 60 tons of salt and 5 hours to plow and salt the centers only to open them up and another 5 hours to plow the edges to full width.
+To open the roads in the quickest time possible these trucks do not plow cul-de-sacs.
+Smaller trucks that have better maneuverability clear the cul-de-sacs.
 There are over 100 cul-de-sacs so it takes some time to clear them all at least once.

 Not all roads in Copley Township are maintained by the Township.
 The following is a list of roads maintained by either the State of Ohio Department of Transportation (ODOT) or the Summit County Engineer’s Office (COSE) or other agencies: